 These do not involve appraisal judgment and are usually errors in description, double assessments, or clerical errors in extending the rolls.
+Example: 3 bedrooms when there are 2, or 1200 square feet instead of 1500.

-2. Stipulated value agreements WAC 458-14-026:

-The assessor and taxpayer agree on a value and may stipulate if:

-- The assessment roll has been certified to the BOE, a timely petition has been filed, and no hearing has been held. - The stipulation must outline the information used to establish the value and once submitted to the BOE the appeal is automatically withdrawn.
+- 2. Stipulated value agreements WAC 458-14-026: - The assessor and taxpayer agree on a value and may stipulate if: - The assessment roll has been certified to the BOE, a timely petition has been filed, and no hearing has been held. - The stipulation must outline the information used to establish the value and once submitted to the BOE the appeal is automatically withdrawn.